Gustav Overbeck

-Gustav Overbeck (4 March 1830 – 8 April 1894) from 1867 Gustav von Overbeck, in 1873 Baron von Overbeck, in 1877 Maharaja of Sabah and Rajah of Gaya and Sandakan, was a German businessman, adventurer and diplomat.
+Gustav Overbeck (4 March 1830 – 8 April 1894), from 1867 Gustav von Overbeck, from 1873 Freiherr von Overbeck, from 1877 Maharaja of Sabah and Rajah of Gaya and Sandakan, was a German businessman, adventurer and diplomat.

 Early life

 Overbeck was the son of pharmacist and medical councillor Georg Heinrich Overbeck from Lemgo.

 Overbeck came to Bremen for a commercial apprenticeship with his uncle in the family business there, but did not stay long, and emigrated to the United States in the spring of 1850 with his cousin August Meier.
 He went to San Francisco and opened a business, while undertaking adventurous trade journeys to Hawaii, the South Seas, Alaska, and the Bering Strait.

 Career

 Dent & Co. in British Hong Kong, 1858.

 He came into contact with the English trading house Dent & Co., which in 1854 gave him a job in British Hong Kong.
 In 1856, he was appointed Prussia's Vice Consul before becoming a consul for the Austrian Empire in 1864.
 Overbeck resigned from his Prussian post in 1866, following the Austro-Prussian War.
 In 1867, he was elevated to the aristocracy.